 (5) Nothing in this section prevents or restricts the introduction of any competent evidence, whether in addition to, or independent of, any evidence for which provision is made by this section, bearing on the question of whether a person is or is not guilty of an offence against the regulations.

-[Section 50 amended by No. 8 of 2012 s.
+[Section 50 amended: No. 8 of 2012 s.
 45.]

 51. Infringement notices